magnacore/Productivity-Tools/Linux/Formatting-Checklist/After-Formatting-Checklist-EndeavourOS.md

 sudo pacman -S ncdu
 sudo pacman -S bpytop
-sudo pacman -S virtualbox select virtualbox-host-modules-arch sudo pacman -S obs-studio (use flatpak - have not tried virtual camera in flatpak) sudo pacman -S calibre (ranger will use this so we do not use flatpak) if not working (due to xonsh?) use: (sudo -v && wget -nv -O- https://download.calibre-ebook.com/linux-installer.sh | sudo sh /dev/stdin ) (sudo calibre-uninstall for uninstalling) sudo pacman -S ffmpegthumbnailer (ffmpegthumbnailer is needed for ranger thumbnail for videos) sudo pacman -S rofi
+sudo pacman -S virtualbox select virtualbox-host-modules-arch sudo pacman -S obs-studio (use flatpak - have not tried virtual camera in flatpak.
+If NVME does not work, then use obs-gpu script) sudo pacman -S calibre (ranger will use this so we do not use flatpak) if not working (due to xonsh?) use: (sudo -v && wget -nv -O- https://download.calibre-ebook.com/linux-installer.sh | sudo sh /dev/stdin ) (sudo calibre-uninstall for uninstalling) sudo pacman -S ffmpegthumbnailer (ffmpegthumbnailer is needed for ranger thumbnail for videos) sudo pacman -S rofi